Battle of Vaksince: NLA attack and Macedonian counter-offensive

-Macedonian Army officials claimed to have managed to destroy fourteen NLA entrenched positions, eight machine-gun bunkers, seven sniper nests, six control points, three arms storage facilities, and one mortar position during the Offensive.

-During the Offensive 3 Macedonian Soldiers were wounded, the NLA also claimed to have shot down one MI-24 Attack Helicopter.
+Macedonian Army officials claimed to have managed to destroy fourteen NLA entrenched positions, eight machine-gun bunkers, seven sniper nests, six control points, three arms storage facilities, and one mortar position during the offensive.
+During the offensive 3 Macedonian soldiers were wounded.
+The NLA also claimed to have shot down one MI-24 attack helicopter.

-Army spokesman Gjordji Trendafilov told the Associated Press that the NLA was holding thousands of villagers as human shields.
+Army spokesman Gjorgji Trendafilov told the Associated Press that the NLA was holding thousands of villagers as human shields.
 This was denied by the NLA, who also accused government forces of indiscriminate attacks against Albanian civilians.

-Second Macedonian Offensive
+Second Macedonian counter-offensive

 On 24 May 2001, Macedonian security forces launched another general offensive against the NLA in Kumanovo.
 Fighting continued into the next day and turned into urban warfare.
 The police and army infantry had to fight for every house in the large villages of Vaksince and Lojane, two NLA strongholds, as the NLA resisted fiercely.
 A special police unit called the "Tigers", who specialised in urban counter-guerrilla fighting, was also deployed.

-On 26 May, NLA rebels withdrew to the Hills around Vaksince.
+On 26 May, NLA rebels withdrew to the hills around Vaksince.
 With the withdrawal of the NLA, the Macedonian security forces moved in and recaptured Vaksince.

-During the clashes, Fadil Nimani, main commander of the NLA in Vaksince, fell in battle, while one Macedonian Soldier was wounded.
+Fadil Nimani the main commander of the NLA in the Kumanovo region, together with his deputy commander, were killed in battle, while one Macedonian policeman was wounded.

-NLA rebels said, they would attack and try to recapture the village, as soon as all civilians were evacuated from the village.
+Senior army sources confirmed that after the killing of Fadil Nimani, there were a lot of desertions into the ranks of the NLA militants.
+After the battle the Macedonian government security forces had seized weapons, ammunition and sanitary materials that the militants had left behind.

+The Macedonian government said that its security forces had dismantled a group of around 50 NLA militants in Vaksince.

-NLA Counter-Offensive
+NLA counter-offensive

-Although the Macedonian Army captured Vaksince on 26 may, it took less than 3 Days for the NLA to regain territory in Vaksince.

-On 6 June, the NLA retook Vaksince, Georgi Trendafilov denied that the army had been forced out and claimed that there were no "terrorists" in Vaksince and that the army was still in its positions.
-Nevertheless the Macedonian army shelled Vaksince on 6 June, setting a house on fire, which would be unlikely if they still had occupied the area.
+While the Macedonian Army captured Vaksince on 26 May, the NLA regained territory in Vaksince within three days.
+On 6 June, the NLA retook Vaksince, Gjorgji Trendafilov denied that the army had been forced out and claimed that there were no "terrorists" in Vaksince and that the army was still in its positions.
+Nevertheless, the Macedonian army shelled Vaksince on 6 June, setting a house on fire, which according to CNN would have been unlikely if they still had occupied the area.
+The claims of Gjorgji Trendafilov as well as other government officials, that claimed, that they had Vaksince under their control, were proven to be false by independent observers as well as the NLA itself.
+The Vaksince mosque's minaret was demolished from shelling.

 On 7 June, Hysamedin Halili (then Mayor of the Lipkovo Municipality) confirmed that the NLA recaptured Vaksince.